In support of nature, literacy and heritage

 - La Maison acadienne shows an early French settler’s dwelling, garden, and dykelands, based on 1671 records, before the Acadian Deportation of 1755.

-- The Governor’s Garden is based on a design from the 18th century when Annapolis Royal was the capital of Nova Scotia.
+- The Governor’s Garden is based on an 18th Century design when Annapolis Royal was the capital of Nova Scotia.

 - The Innovative Garden demonstrates modern horticultural methods and newly introduced plant material.

 These historically based core gardens are linked by paths through other display areas.
-One of the most magnificent of these is the Rose Collection which has more than 230 cultivars, from ancient roses like the Apothecary Rose through to modern hybrids including roses of the Canadian Explorer, Parkland, and Artist series.
+One of the most magnificent of these is the Rose Collection, which has more than 230 cultivars, from ancient roses like the Apothecary Rose to modern hybrids, including roses of the Canadian Explorer, Parkland, and Artist series.

 Donate to this fund

-If you would like to donate to this fund, donations of up to $500 can be made through the CanadaHelps donation form below.
+If you wish to donate to this fund, donations of up to $500 can be made through the CanadaHelps donation form below.